 The policies specific to NCVER relating to privacy, data quality, data access and data resubmission are provided below:

 NCVER has a number of data products and services which may meet your data needs.
 Further information can be found in VET statistics explained

 Additionally, we may be able to provide customised data, such as aggregated unpublished data, or statistical services to meet requirements not met by reports and data products published on the Portal.

 Please contact NCVER about your specific data requests via our Client support team:

 Phone: 1800 649 452 or 08 8230 8400

 Accessing unit record data

 NCVER will, under strict terms and conditions, allow access to files of VET unit records.
-This includes, but is not limited to, unit record data from the Student Outcomes Survey, the National Apprentice and Trainee Collection and the VET Provider Collection.
+This includes, but is not limited to, unit record data from the National Student Outcomes Survey, the National Apprentice and Trainee Collection and the National VET Provider Collection.
 These files are de-identified (encrypted) prior to being provided and are known as de-identified URFs (unit record files).

 To discuss your specific requirements, please contact us.
 Your inquiry will be referred to an NCVER Consultant who will contact you to discuss your needs and provide you with an obligation free quote.